 Accredited by the Occupational Therapist Assistant and Physiotherapist Assistant Education Accreditation Program (OTA & PTA EAP) in collaboration with Physiotherapy Education Accreditation Canada (PEAC) and the Canadian Association of Occupational Therapists (CAOT)*

-Students enrolled in the Physiotherapy Assistant/Occupational Therapy Assistant program will receive imperative CPR/First Aid training as well as participate in an anatomy lab workshop.
+Students enrolled in the Physiotherapy Assistant/Occupational Therapy Assistant program will receive imperative CPR/First Aid training.

-Physiotherapy Assistant and Occupational Therapy Assistant work in environments such as: hospitals, private rehabilitation centres, long-term care facilities, retirement homes, sports medicine clinics, and community health care agencies.
+Physiotherapy Assistants and Occupational Therapy Assistants work in environments such as: hospitals, private rehabilitation centres, long-term care facilities, retirement homes, sports medicine clinics, and community health care agencies.